 - Wear appropriate gloves, goggles and protective apron when handling caustic soda.

-- If the chemical is spilled on your skin, wash with lots of water.
+- If a chemical gets on your skin, wash with lots of water.
 In case of eye contact, rinse the eyes with water for at least 15-20 minutes and contact a physician.

 - Always cut in a direction away from you, with your free hand on the side or behind the hand with the tool.